-Confidential documents improperly disposed of led to over 30.4 million compromised documents in 2011 (FTC).
-That is 304,000,000 pieces of paper containing credit card numbers, social security numbers, addresses, names, phone numbers, and the like.
-To combat paper document leaks, organizations have been enlisting the services of document destruction companies, companies that provide safe and secure document shredding, both mobile or ‘on-site’ shredding and plant-based shredding, in a secure and controlled environment.
-For years, companies chose mobile destruction for the simple fact that the shredding could be witnessed by a company representative, however, recent trends indicate plant-based paper shredding is becoming the number one choice of organizations.
+In the first half of 2020, there were 540 reported data breaches (Statista).
+With over 164.68 million sensitive records exposed in 2019 in the United States, data breaches either in electronic or paper format are increasing.
+While it is true that many of the data breaches occurring today are electronic in nature, there are those that occur in offices every day.
+Consider the employee who leaves a sensitive document on the printer, or the employee who carelessly throws away old paper documents.
+To combat paper document leaks, organizations have been enlisting the services of document destruction companies that provide safe and secure document shredding, both mobile or ‘on-site’ shredding and plant-based shredding, in a secure and controlled environment.
+For years, companies chose mobile destruction for the simple fact that the shredding could be witnessed by a company representative.
+Recent trends indicate plant-based paper shredding is becoming the number one choice of organizations.
 Although both methods of paper shredding are safe and secure, plant-based shredding offers companies many benefits that cannot be matched by a mobile shredding operation.
 Many of these benefits came about because of the AAA Certification offered from the National Association of Information Destruction (NAID).

 Natural elements are uncontrollable and unpredictable.
 Weather plagues mobile shredding trucks with problems.
 During a windy day, the process of opening and dumping or tipping that container into a mobile shredding truck creates a vulnerability to lost documents.
 Picture an employee chasing down papers blowing in the wind across a parking lot.
-Plant-based destruction eliminates weather as a concern, as all containers remained sealed and locked until the documents are ready for destruction inside a secured building, free from the elements.
+Plant-based destruction eliminates weather as a concern, as all containers remained sealed and locked until the documents are ready for destruction inside a secured building, free from rain, wind, sleet or snow.

 National Association for Information Destruction and the Federal Trade Commission

 With a AAA Certified destruction process from NAID, a complete and impenetrable chain of custody for sensitive documents is created.
 Upon destruction, a signed certificate of destruction is issued that meets all Federal Trade Commission (FTC) requirements.
-After all, knowing where your documents are at all times in an important step in preventing a catastrophic data breach.
+After all, knowing where your documents are at all times is an important step to preventing a catastrophic data breach.

 Witness the Destruction